CA-RPNZL/rpnzl-docs/README.md

     - photos of the hairstylist’s previous works.

   Therefore we introduced 2 new features to our system.
-- Initially, the hairdressers could sign up for their own account.
+- Initially, the hairstylists could sign up for their own account.
 However, we realised there is nothing stopping the average person from making an account.
-Therefore, we changed it so only the salon manager can make a hairdresser account.
+Therefore, we changed it so only the salon manager can make a hairstylist's account.

 # R5 Wireframes